-Tiffany Rider has over 15 years of experience focusing on criminal antitrust cartel investigations; follow-on antitrust class action litigation and arbitration; and complex mergers and acquisitions.
+Tiffany Rider has over 20 years of experience focusing on criminal antitrust cartel investigations; follow-on antitrust class action litigation; and complex mergers and acquisitions.

 Regarded as a prominent antitrust advisor, Tiffany has been ranked by Chambers USA as an "Antitrust: Litigation Specialist" and recognized in Legal 500 United States.
 Tiffany has represented companies and individuals in consequential domestic and international cartel cases, advocating before the Department of Justice and European Commission, among a number of other global enforcement agencies.
 She also has extensive experience in civil follow-on MDLs, civil litigation and arbitration.

 - American Bar Association, International Cartel Task Force

 - American Bar Association, Section of Antitrust Law: Former Co-Chair, Civil Practice & Procedure Committee

 - American Bar Association, "Perspectives in Antitrust" Newsletter, Founder & Former Editor